MicrosoftDocs/visualstudio-docs/subscriptions/sign-in-msa.md

 - [Microsoft 365 documentation](https://docs.microsoft.com/microsoft-365/)

 ## Next steps
-Once you've successfully signed in to the subscriptions portal, we recommend visiting the Benefits page at https://my.visualstudio.com/benefits and exploring the great tools, services, and offers available to you.
+After you've successfully signed in to the subscriptions portal, we recommend visiting the Benefits page at https://my.visualstudio.com/benefits and exploring the great tools, services, and offers available to you.